IRedDragonICY/openloveimage/scripts/README.md

 ### Dependencies

-These scripts use only Node.js built-ins:
+These scripts use only Node.js built-ins (no external dependencies):
-- `fs` - File system operations
+- `fs` - File system operations and directory cleaning
 - `child_process` - Git command execution
-- `path` - Path manipulations
+- `path` - Path manipulations and resolution

 ### Git Integration